abdulraoufatia/DevOps-Course-Starter/README.md

 ```

-To read more about pytest, please visit pytest offical website here : [pytest documentation] (<https://docs.pytest.org/en/6.2.x/contents.html>)
+To read more about pytest, please visit the pytest official website here: [pytest documentation] (<https://docs.pytest.org/en/6.2.x/contents.html>)

 ## DevOps Applications - Containerisation

 This application utilises containerisation concept.
-Containerisation entails placing a software component and its environement, dependencies, and configuration, into an insolated unit called a container.
-This makes it poosible to deploy an application consistently on any computing environment, whether on-premise or cloud-based.
+Containerisation entails placing a software component and its environment, dependencies, and configuration, into an insolated unit called a container.
+This makes it possible to deploy an application consistently in any computing environment, whether on-premise or cloud-based.

 To get started, you need to install a containerisation tool.
 A containerisation tool used for this project was Docker.
 However, you may find alternatives depending on your Operating System.